damianhakert/damianhakert.github.io/source/posts/2016-10-18-getting-started-with-gitlab-workflow-issues-and-merge-requests.html.md

 ## GitLab Code Review

 After discussing a new proposal or implementation in the issue tracker, it's time to work on the code.
 You write your code locally and, once you're done with your first iteration, you commit your code and push to your GitLab repository.
+Your Git-based management strategy can be improved with the [GitLab Flow][post-flow].

 ### First Commit

 In your first commit message, you can add the number of the issue related to that commit message.
-By doing so, you create a link between the two stages of the development workflow: the issue and the first commit.
+By doing so, you create a link between the two stages of the development workflow: the issue itself and the first commit related to that issue.

 To do so, if the issue and the code you're committing are both in the same project, you simply add `#xxx` to the commit message, where `xxx` is the issue number.
-If they are not in the same project, you can add the full URL to the issue.
+If they are not in the same project, you can add the full URL to the issue (`https://gitlab.com/<username>/<projectname>/issues/<xxx>`).

 ```shell
 git commit -m "this is my commit message.
 Ref #xxx"